apache/incubator-streampark/README.md

 ## 🚀 Abstract

 ----
-<h4>Apache StreamPark is a stream processing development framework and professional management platform. </h4>
+<h4>Apache StreamPark™ is a stream processing development framework and application management platform. </h4>

-> Apache StreamPark is a streaming application development framework.
+> Apache StreamPark™ is a streaming application development framework.
 Aimed at ease building and managing streaming applications, StreamPark provides development framework for writing stream processing application with Apache Flink and Apache Spark, More other engines will be supported in the future.
 Also, StreamPark is a professional management platform for streaming application, including application development, debugging, interactive query, deployment, operation, maintenance, etc. It was initially known as StreamX and renamed to StreamPark in August 2022.

 * Apache Flink & Apache Spark application development scaffold
 * Support multiple versions of Apache Flink & Apache Spark